Abhir12345/Abhir12345/README.md

 - Aspiring AI, Deep Learning, and Machine Learning enthusiast
 - Passionate about building and learning in the fields of Artificial Intelligence and Data Science
-- Some experience in Web Development
+- Some experience, (learning) about NLP.
 - Always eager to collaborate on innovative projects and explore new technologies

 ## 🛠️ Tech Stack